Moving to Frisco

 Life in Frisco

-However, despite the climate and the traffic, the quality of life in Frisco is still excellent.
+The quality of life in Frisco is excellent.
 The city has attracted tons of major retailers, including the 165 stores in the upscale Stonebriar Centre and Swedish furniture giant IKEA.
-Dining out is a passion for people in the Dallas/Fort Worth area and there is a huge variety of restaurants to choose from, including many different types of ethnic cuisine and of course Texas favorites like BBQ and Tex-Mex.
+Dining out is a passion for people in the Dallas/Fort Worth area and there is a huge variety of restaurants to choose from.
 That same Preston Road that was once the site of cattle drives is now a major north-south thoroughfare through the city, with stores and restaurants lining the street.

 Frisco also has a number of sporting venues, including the Dr. Pepper Ballpark, which is a ballpark that seats 10,500, and Pizza Hut Park, which is a 20,500 seat stadium and is the home of the FC Dallas major league soccer team.
 The Dallas Cowboys will move their headquarters to Frisco before the 2016 season, and the Dallas Stars NHL hockey team is also based in Frisco.